pnp/cli-microsoft365/docs/docs/cmd/teams/channel/channel-add.md

 : Type of channel to create: `standard`, `private`, `shared`.
 Default `standard`.

 `--owner [owner]`
-: User with this ID or UPN will be added as owner of the private channel.
+: User with this ID or UPN will be added as owner of the channel.
 This option is required when type is `private` or `shared`.

 --8<-- "docs/cmd/_global.md"